-However we don’t get some of the more ‘grown up’ features to be found on competitors’ models, such as on-board GPS.
-Then again this 16 megapixel Fuji does feature built-in image stabilisation, back-illuminated sensor for improved image quality in low light scenes and is more reasonably priced than most.
-Incidentally those considering this model may also consider the more recently announced Fuji XP130.
+However this model is lacking some of the more ‘grown up’ features to be found on competitors’ models, such as on-board GPS.
+Then again, this 16 megapixel Fuji does feature built-in image stabilisation, back-illuminated sensor for improved image quality in low light scenes and is more reasonably priced than most.
+Incidentally, those considering this model may also consider the more recently announced Fuji XP130.
 However a newer (yet very similarly specified) update has brought the price of the XP120 down further still and made it even better bang for your minimal buck.

 Type: Compact | Sensor: 1/2.3-inch CMOS | Megapixels: 16.4 megapixels | Lens: 28-140mm equivalent in 35mm terms | Screen: 3-inch LCD, 920K dots | Viewfinder: As above | Max burst speed: 10fps | Max video resolution: Full HD 1920x1080 | User level: Beginner/Enthusiast